jishad10/bootstrap-project/README.md

 # bootstrap-project
-A simple Bootstrap Project for learning purpose
+Learning Bootstrap & A simple Bootstrap Project for learning purpose